shashwat1002/shor_algo/doc-final.md

 Choose a random $x$.
 Assume $gcd(x, N) = 1$ ($x$ is co-prime to $N$)

+Note that if $x$ and $N$ are not co-prime then we have stumbled upon a factor and there is not problem.

 Then $r$, where $x^r \equiv 1 \text{ mod } N$ is the order of $x$.
 If $r$ is odd, repeat with another random $x$, and if $r$ is even, then there is a non-trivial square root of 1 equal to